-Carol believes this statement: “To build a bridge from one culture into another and make pluralism a cause for celebration, we have to have one foot firmly planted in who we are.”
-However, in exploring her Polish and Scottish roots, Carol wonders if she’s really been living what she teaches.
+Carol believes: “To build a bridge from one culture into another and make pluralism a cause for celebration, we have to have one foot firmly planted in who we are.”
+When exploring her Polish and Scottish roots, she wonders, am I living what I teach?

 - What is a WASP and why is that word part of American history?

 - Why are many students who are identified as “white” unaware of their ethnic heritages?
 It seems from the story that there is a hierarchy of “whiteness;” is this accurate in your experience?

 - The storyteller accepted many last names in the story – her original name, her father’s name-switch, her husband’s name.
 Finally, she went back to what name and why?
 Why is so much consideration given to a name?

 - How the Irish Became White by Noel Ignatiev